in-solubilia/insolubilia.github.io/content/posts/a phone should be a joy to use.md

 ## RSS FOREVER

 Get out of the silos!
 Follow personal websites!
 Trawl around on neocities and git pages and whatever!
-I have found so many more incredible things this year solely because I began collecting feeds.
+I have found so many more incredible things this year solely because I began collecting RSS feeds.
 There's a good handful of reader apps out there, but the one I like is [feeeed](https://feeeed.nateparrott.com/).
 I use the purely chronological feed and a dark reader mode.
 There is AI integration in an article summarization tab, but it is completely ignorable.
 (If I save an article, I want to be able to cite from it, so I need to actually read it and not substitute with a summarization.)
 It also has the ability to follow non-RSS-enabled websites by making little refreshable pucks for them, so that's fun.

 I've also tried [RSS Mobile](https://apps.apple.com/us/app/rss-mobile/id533007246) since it has more flexible grouping features.
 I've been experimenting with moving Bluesky follows into it, but X no longer seems to support RSS access and the app itself doesn't really show images from posts, so it isn't optimal for following the artists that I like across multiple platforms.
 I'm still looking for a nice solution for this.